MrBomar/solitaire/README.md

     - The card.flip() has been simplified.

 Update: 03/12/2019 --
-    It's been a few months since I have updated this reposity, but I havn't stopped making progress.
+    It's been a few months since I have updated this repository, but I havn't stopped making progress.
 Here are the current changes.

-        - Play control has been shifted to the solitair.js
+        - Play control has been shifted to the Game.js

         - Animation is now controlled by a seperate class I am calling javAnimate.